reharabi/favorita-retail-sales-forecasting/technical_analysis.md

 * **Performance Gain:** This intervention resulted in a 12% accuracy improvement and a forecast that accurately reflects the recurring weekly retail cycle rather than a flat average.

 <img width="864" height="421" alt="Screenshot 2026-01-17 at 01 58 52" src="https://github.com/user-attachments/assets/87e92b50-02e4-43eb-983f-8f622bfda6c6" />

 * Zoomed in to a specific period(Dec 2016 - Jan 2017) to compare forecasts vs actuals.

-**Stakeholder Value:**
-While SARIMAX was more conservative than XGBoost, it provided the most reliable baseline for identifying the "minimum expected volume."
-By correctly tuning the seasonal components, we have created a statistical safety net that ensures inventory never falls below the identified weekly threshold.

 ## 4. Quick Model Comparison